Understanding the Safety Pyramid in Occupational Safety and Health

 The updated approach encourages a more nuanced understanding of root causes.
 Instead of relying solely on Heinrich’s theory, organizations employ sophisticated incident investigation techniques and safety data analysis to identify systemic issues and implement targeted interventions.

-Incorporating the Modern Safety Pyramid With Fluix
+Incorporating the Modern Safety Pyramid with Fluix

 Whether you’re implementing your first safety program or refining an existing protocol, Fluix can give you a hand of help.
 The dynamic digital checklists, go-to app for inspections, automated workflows and reporting can help you enhance safety communication and collaboration among field teams, creating a culture of safety.